 Bourbonnais is a medium-sized village located in the state of Illinois.
 With a population of 19,462 people and four constituent neighborhoods, Bourbonnais is the 134th largest community in Illinois.

 Bourbonnais is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bourbonnais is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bourbonnais who work in office and administrative support (16.89%), sales jobs (9.77%), and teaching (8.71%).
+Overall, Bourbonnais is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Bourbonnais who work in office and administrative support (12.24%), teaching (11.45%), and sales jobs (10.67%).

 In addition, Bourbonnais is a college town.
 There are a lot of students in Bourbonnais attending college, and as a result Bourbonnais provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Bourbonnais in 2010 was $24,963, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,852 for a family of four.
+The per capita income in Bourbonnais in 2018 was $29,450, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $117,800 for a family of four.
 However, Bourbonnais contains both very wealthy and poor people as well.

-Bourbonnais is a somewhat ethnically-diverse village.
+Bourbonnais is a very ethnically-diverse village.
 The people who call Bourbonnais home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bourbonnais residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bourbonnais include Irish, French, English, and Polish.
+Important ancestries of people in Bourbonnais include German, Irish, French, Polish, and English.

 The most common language spoken in Bourbonnais is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and French.